 I am a writer.
-Recent subjects have included an essay on Jenny Holzer’s paintings of redacted documents for the catalogue of her 'War Paintings' exhibition, a reportage for Chimurenga on violence and forgetting in South Sudan, and a short story about a hunt for unique gestures amid the sad repetitions of stock photography.
+Recent subjects have included an essay on Jenny Holzer’s paintings of redacted documents for the catalogue of her 'War Paintings' exhibition, a reportage for Chimurenga on violence and forgetting in South Sudan, and, for Hotel Amerika, a short story about a hunt for unique gestures amid the sad repetitions of stock photography.

 I am also a researcher on South Sudan whose work has been published by Small Arms Survey and the Conflict Sensitivity Resource Facility, amongst others, and a fellow at Type Investigations, where my investigative journalism, alongside Meg Stalcup, was cited in a Senate Inquiry.
 My journalism has been published in the British Guardian, the Washington Monthly, and Onsite Review, amongst others places.